HacktheSix/HackThe6ix_FrontEnd/BACKEND_INTEGRATION_GUIDE.md

 2. Review the `REAL_TIME_INTEGRATION.md` file for frontend-specific details
 3. Test with the provided mock data endpoints
 4. Use the WebSocket connection for real-time updates

-The frontend is designed to gracefully handle backend unavailability and will automatically switch to real-time data when your backend is ready!